george-hawkins/boto-experiments/create-ami.md

 $ IMAGE_ID=ami-0181deac890894a6f
 ```

 **Important:** do not terminate the original instance until the `create-image` completes its work.
-To check its progress:
+To check its state:

 ```
 $ aws ec2 describe-images --image-id $IMAGE_ID --query 'Images[*].[State, StateReason.Message]' --output text